 It’s important to note that cerebral palsy is a disorder that does not progress over time.
 However, it’s the health issues that accompany cerebral palsy that are prone to progression.
 For instance, the following conditions associated with cerebral palsy may progress over time, which can impact the patient’s quality of life:

-- Hearing and Eyesight issues
+- Hearing and vision problems

-- Cognitive Issues
+- Cognitive and behavioral issues

 - Oral motor problems